 - Average amount of blood loss during the operation - less than one teaspoon (essentially none).

-- How often Dr. Clayman performs a second (or 3rd, 4th or greater surgery) re-operation because another surgeon was unsuccessful - every day.
+- How often Drs.
+Clayman and Frankenthaler performs a second (or 3rd, 4th or greater surgery) re-operation because another surgeon was unsuccessful - every day.
 Half of Dr. Clayman's surgeries

 - How often we use doctors in training (anesthesiology residents) to help with your anesthesia - never.